awsdocs/aws-cdk-guide/v2/cfn_layer.md

 #### [ C\# ]

 ```
-new CfnBucket(this, 'MyBucket', new CfnBucketProps {
+new CfnBucket(this, 'amzn-s3-demo-bucket', new CfnBucketProps {
     AnalyticsConfigurations = new Dictionary<string, string>
     {
         ["id"] = "Config",